 You can have a voice in the Capitol

-When contacting your legislator via phone or email there are a few rules to keep in mind to make your contact more meaningful:
+When contacting your legislator via phone or email, remember these guidelines to make your contact more effective:

 - Keep your contact short and to the point.
-Any staff or legislator you contact during legislative session is juggling hundreds of bills and conversations every day and focusing your conversation will make you more memorable later on.
+Any staff or legislator you contact during the session is juggling hundreds of bills and conversations every day; focusing your conversation will make you more memorable later on.

-Twitter and Facebook have become important parts of the legislative process and can help get the attention of legislators, but often do not get the same attention as phone calls and emails.
-However, these are great tools to see what your legislator is doing throughout their day and an outlet for information sharing on topics relevant to their activities.
+Twitter and Facebook have become important parts of the legislative process and can help get the attention of legislators, but often do not get the same attention as phone calls or emails.
+However, these are great tools to see what your legislator is doing throughout the day and provide an outlet for information-sharing on topics relevant to their activities.

-If you are interested in testifying in person at the capitol citizens are often invited to speak on specific issues before committees.
-Average citizens are the most effected by changes in the budget, insurance regulation, and dozens of other issues which come before the Texas legislature in a session.
-If you are one of these effected citizens you have a role to play in the legislative procedure in Austin.
-For more information on Testifying click here.
+If you are interested in testifying in person at the Capitol, public committee hearings during the session and in the interim provide opportunities, including being invited to speak on specific topics or bills.
+Sharing how you've been affected by changes in the budget, consumer protection issues, and dozens of other matters which come before the Texas legislature helps to make state government more responsive to the "average" Texan.
+If you are one of these affected residents, you have a role to play in the legislative process in Austin.
+For more information on testifying click here.